hhenson/hgraph/ROADMAP.md

 ## 0.3.0

 The following features are planned for this release:
+* Graph recording and playback.

+## 0.4.0

+The following features are planned for this release:
 * distributed network services.
 * External API support (REST, gRPC, etc.).
 Allows for exposure of the graph to non-graph users.

-## 0.4.0

-The following features are planned for this release:
-* Full graph recording and playback.

 ## 0.5.0